mys-lang/mys/docs/language-reference/macros.rst

 Macros
 ------

-- Macro functions and methods bodies compiled into the body of the caller function or method.

-- Parameters may be evaluated zero or more times.
+Macro functions and methods bodies are compiled into the body of the caller function or method.
+Macro parameters may be evaluated zero or more times.

-- Macro functions and methods may not return any value.

-- Macro names must be upper case.
+Macro names must be upper case to distinguish them from regular functions and methods.

 Possibly allow modifying the AST in macros in the future.